gpremel/cascada-master-server/README.md

 6. The number of iterations of the densification process that should be made.
 If set to 0, no densification will occur.
 7. The selection ratio
 8. The "zoom" factor used during the densification
+9. The password the clients will use when connecting
-9. The name of the algorithm the program running on the slave server should use, which it may or may not do (the master server has no way to check)
+10. The name of the algorithm the program running on the slave server should use, which it may or may not do (the master server has no way to check)
-10. Not specified here, but a function used to validate the results coming from the client before saving them.
+11. Not specified here, but a function used to validate the results coming from the client before saving them.
 If they fail the validation, the configuration will be reallocated.
 See the docstring for more details.

 #### Launching the server